Have you ever faced the dilemma of to disavow or not to disavow? how to disavow backlinks

 Another good indication is the Topical Trust Flow also provided by Majestic.
 More specifically, referring domains with the Adult and Gambling tags are the ones to be aware of, unless that’s related to your business.

 Also, the Domain Authority might be a good, but not essential, metric.
 In my opinion, the topical relevancy is the one to focus on.
-A link from low-authority niche site might have more value than a random link from a topically unrelated high-DA domain.
+A link from a low-authority niche site might have more value than a random link from a topically unrelated high-DA domain.

 Ultimately, what matters the most is the overall composition of the backlink profile.
 The goal is to keep the profile as natural as possible so disavowing all the low-metrics sites might hurt the rankings as well.
 Therefore, disavowing only the links that are from absolutely unrelated sites is the way to go.

-In most of the scenarios, there are very little links that need to be actually disavowed.
+In most of the scenarios, there are very few links that need to be actually disavowed.
 The one rule to follow would be that if you are not absolutely sure about the link’s toxicity, it’s better to keep it.

 Milosz helps companies to grow digitally.